sfigg/commercialization-public/service/iot/using-device-update-center.md

 1. [Windows Assessment and Deployment Kit(Windows ADK)](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit)
 2. [IoT Core ADK Add-Ons](https://github.com/ms-iot/iot-adk-addonkit/)
 3. [Windows 10 IoT Core Packages](https://www.microsoft.com/software-download/windows10iotcore)
 4. Get BSP for your platform from the silicon vendor.
-See [Windows 10 IoT Core BSP](https://docs.microsoft.com/windows/iot-core/build-your-image/createbsps)
+See [Windows 10 IoT Core BSP](https://docs.microsoft.com/windows-hardware/manufacture/iot/bsphardware)

 ### Set up your environment

 1. Launch IoTCorePShell (launches an elevated command prompt), and create/open your workspace
     ```powershell
     new-ws C:\MyWorkspace <oemname> <arch>
+    (or)
-    (or) open-ws C:\MyWorkspace
+    open-ws C:\MyWorkspace
     ```
+    Note that the initial version of the OEM Custom package is set to 10.0.0.0.
 2. Configure the EV certificate used in the Device Update Center and the code signing certificate in the Workspace.

     ```xml